matildasmeds/matildasmeds.github.io/content/posts/no-more-unchecked-sqlx-queries.md

 [SQLx](https://docs.rs/sqlx/latest/sqlx/index.html) is a popular and full-fledged crate for interacting with relational databases.
 It supports PostgreSQL, MySQL and SQLite.
 While there are several other crates available, SQLx is a pretty safe pick, unless you want support for [ORMs](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping), which SQLx does not provide.
 In that case you may want to look into [diesel](https://docs.rs/diesel/latest/diesel/).

-One of my favorite things about SQLx are the compilation time checks.
-SQLx crate provides quite nice checks for our queries, if we only use that feature.
+One of my favorite things about SQLx are the compile-time checks, because they really help to make the application more robust.
+We just need to use them!

 ## Checked query vs. unchecked query